 - Killer Rabbit: Veloci's final mutants in the last episode, that succeeded in taking down the Dino Squad temporarily?
 PUPPIES.

-- Monster of the Week: Although done differently in that the villain simply creates the monsters as steps in an experiment to create a dinosaur-populated planet.
+- Monster of the Week: Although done differently from most such shows in that the villain simply creates the monsters as steps in an experiment to create a dinosaur-populated planet.
 He doesn't actually control them and usually doesn't specifically use them as part of some kind of evil plan.
-This leads to some episodes where the Dino Squad defeats the monster halfway through and then has to contend with Veloci in the second act.
+This leads to some episodes where the Dino Squad defeats the monster halfway through and then has to contend with Veloci, who's showed up to collect his specimen, in the second act.

 - Small Name, Big Ego: Caruso